vilacham/capstone_report/README.md

 I wrote the codes in Python.
 Instructions to download and install Python can be found in https://www.python.org/downloads/.

 I also used Jupyter Notebook to help me throughout the project.
 Instructions to download and install Jupyter Notebook can be found in http://jupyter.org/install.

+The proposal for this capstone project can be found in https://github.com/vilacham/mlnd_capstone_proposal/blob/master/proposal.pdf.